 The port offering is also pretty good with DP 1.4, USB-C and a host of high-speed USB-As if you need to attach any peripherals or other devices, which is useful.

 The Eizo ColorEdge CG319X is an amazing monitor for video editing, especially if you're doing it professionally.

 This becomes especially apparent with its rather high colour space coverage with 98% DCI-P3 and 99% Adobe RGB.
 There is also a clever self-calibration function that automatically ensures colours are at their most accurate.

 The likes of DCI-P3 are more specialist-driven colour gamuts than the more standard sRGB and reflect the professional nature of this particular monitor.
 DCI-P3 is used specifically for cinematic video work.

-Its 4096x2160 resolution is above standard 4K UHD and is more akin to the DCI resolution.
+Its 4096x2160 resolution is above standard 4K UHD and is more akin to the DCI resolution, hence why it's referred to as 4K Cinema.
 This means you'll be able to watch and edit footage at the cinema 4K resolution without any resizing or adjustment needed, which is mighty convenient.

 350 nits of brightness will also mean the Eizo ColorEdge CG319X is bright enough for editing most content, and 2x DisplayPort and 2x HDMI out ensures there are great options for connectivity too.